romerobu/workshop-gitops-infra-deploy/README.md

 helm upgrade --install ipa . --namespace=ipa --create-namespace --set app_domain=apps.<domain>
 ```
+You have to wait for IPA to be fully deployed to run this commands, verify ipa-1-deploy pod is completed.

 Then, expose ipa service as NodePort and allow external traffic on AWS by configuring the security groups.